 Hacking occurs when one person or entity gains access to another person or entity’s online information without consent or permission.
 Any electronic devices can be hacked, including laptops, desktops, smartwatches, and cell phones.

 Personal information can be hacked, and for various purposes.
 For example, a hacker might gain access to a person’s financial information and steal from them.
-Or, they may “leak” persona information onto the internet, such as private photographs or sensitive material.
+Or, they may “leak” personal information onto the internet, such as private photographs or sensitive material.

 Hackers can steal a person’s identity, their money, or sensitive information through hacking.
 This can have serious consequences for the person or company that gets hacked.